-As of May 1, 2018, we have granted 587,616 options with a weighted average exercise price of \$18.48 under the 2017 Plan, the 2014 Plan and the 2009 Plan.
-Of these options, 110,406 were granted to members of the Board of Directors and 477,207 were granted to employees and consultants.
+As of August 16, 2018, we have granted 625,613 options with a weighted average exercise price of \$17.49 under the 2017 Plan, the 2014 Plan and the 2009 Plan.
+Of these options, 110,406 were granted to members of the Board of Directors and 515,207 were granted to employees and consultants.
 During the year ended December 31, 2017, we have granted 190,151 options with a weighted average exercise price of \$7.88 and 42,850 restricted stock units under the 2017 Plan and the 2014 Plan.
-Of these options, 36,000 were granted to members of the Board of Directors and 154,151 were granted to employees and consultants and of these restricted stock units none were granted to members of the Board of Directors and 124,151 were granted to employees and consultants and of these restricted stock units none were granted to members of the Board of Directors and employees and consultants.
+Of these options, 36,000 were granted to members of the Board of Directors and 154,151 were granted to employees and consultants and of these restricted stock units none were granted to members of the Board of Directors and 42,850 were granted to employees and consultants.
 At this time the benefits and amounts that will be received by or allocated to our executive officers, non-executive directors and employees and consultants under the 2018 Plan are not determinable.
 We have not approved any awards that are conditioned upon stockholder approval of the amended and restated 2018 Plan.